Written in collaboration with HowToo

 This starts from the moment an employee first joins your company.
 Organisations with a standardised onboarding process experience 62% greater new hire productivity.

 Even more importantly, a quality onboarding program can boost the retention of new hires by 50%.
-With 1 in 4 new hires expected to leave within the first 180 days, this can save your organisation a huge amount of effort and investment.
+With one in four new hires expected to leave within the first 180 days, this can save your organisation a huge amount of effort and investment.

 Sadly, few businesses give onboarding the attention it needs.
 Instead, they rely on methods such as shadowing, endless meetings and piles of disconnected documents.
 This leaves new hires feeling overwhelmed and unsure how to find the information they need.